-We will always follow up when pupils' school attendance is a concern.
-This will include unexplainable and /or persistent absences from school.
+We will always follow up with parents/carers when pupils are not at school.
 This means we need to have at least two up to date contact numbers for parents/carers.
 Parents should remember to update the school as soon as possible if the numbers change.